Poetry 0.12.0 is out

 build-backend = "poetry.masonry.api"

-Lock file renamed from pyproject.lock
+Lock file renamed from pyproject.lock to poetry.lock #

 This decision has been made to be much more explicit about where the lock file is coming from and to not use a name that is not specific to Poetry.